alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

     + :warning: Due to delays with DNS propagation, occasionally the script may exhaust the maximum number of retries without managing to verify the domain.
 If this occurs, run the script again.
 If it exhausts the number of retries a second time, wait an hour and try again.
   + Pick the Azure account that you are building the environment with when asked to log in

-## Deploy key vault for SHM secrets and create emergency admin account
+## Deploy Key Vault for SHM secrets and create emergency admin account

 From your **deployment machine**